Skip to main content

 You have embarked on a journey to understand and optimize your body’s intricate systems.
 You track your sleep, monitor your heart rate, and log your meals, translating the subtle signals of your biology into tangible data.

 It is a logical assumption to believe this information, so intimately tied to your physical self, is shielded with the same reverence as a medical record in your doctor’s office.
-The architecture of protection, however, is specific and defined, and its boundaries are what we must first understand.
+The architecture of health data protection, however, is specific and defined, and its boundaries are what we must first understand.

 The Health Insurance Portability and Accountability Act (HIPAA) creates a fortress around your health information, but only when that information is held by specific entities.
 This federal law establishes a national standard for protecting sensitive patient health information from being disclosed without the patient’s consent or knowledge.
 Its protections are comprehensive, covering everything from conversations with your physician to billing information and test results.
 The entities bound by these robust privacy and security rules are called “covered entities.”